interactions-py/interactions.py/docs/src/Guides/05 Components.md

         await message.edit(components=components)

     else:
-        await used_component.context.send("Your name starts with 'a'")
+        await used_component.ctx.send("Your name starts with 'a'")
     ```

     You can also use this to check for a normal message instead of a component interaction.